Samsung Levant Delves into Beauty of Jordan with Shamekh Al Bluwi Utilizing Galaxy AI Circle to Search Feature

-(MENAFN- Asdaa BCW) Samsung Electronics Levant tapped into an all-new world of archeological beauty that is AI-supported with its new initiative where it connected technology, heritage, and art creativity together.
+(MENAFN- Asdaa-amman) Samsung Electronics Levant tapped into an all-new world of archeological beauty that is AI-supported with its new initiative where it connected technology, heritage, and art creativity together.

 The combination was nothing short of impressive, the visual masterpieces of the renowned Visual Artist and Illustrator Shamekh Al Bluwi were shining on Samsung’s Galaxy S24 Ultra screen and the beauty of Jordan was remarkably uncovered with the revolutionary Galaxy AI Circle to Seach feature, which was displayed on Samsung’s 3D screen.